mjhm/cukelib/src/child_service/README.md

    ##### Return and side effects

    - Sets up event listeners to kill the child process when the parent process exits.
-   - Returns a promise for a `cukeserv` service object:
+   - Returns a promise for a `cukelib` service object:

    ```
    {